danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 *Figure 6.6: Langton's Ant - Processes*

-Figure 6.6 shows the ant starts building the emergent 'highway' pattern after the first few hundred moves with simple patterns and the next 10,000 steps with chaotic behavior.
+Figure 6.6 shows the ant starts building the emergent 'highway' pattern after the first few hundred moves with simple patterns and the next 10,000 steps[^Steps] with chaotic behavior.
 The highway pattern repeats indefinately until most of cells are reconfigured, leading to something that is similar to Figure 6.7 which the ant is still constantly moving and changing the color of the cells.

 ![drawing7](ch6_7.png)